Jules Tournier, from Napoleon to the conquest of space

 jules-tournier-image-archive

-Mr. Jules Tournier, founder of the eponymous manufacturer
+Mr. Jules Tournier, founder of the eponymous factory

-More than 150 years later, not much remains of Mazamet's thriving industry.
-Workshops close, relocate...
+More than 150 years later, not much remains of Mazamet's prosperous industry.
+Workshops are closing, relocating...
 However, one diehard remains in this landscape: Jules Tournier & Fils.

-When we think of a century-old spinning mill or clothier, which has remained a family business, we often imagine Italian names.
-It is therefore a pleasure to be able to look at a local company, which continues to stand the test of time without aging...
+When we think of a century-old spinning mill or draper, which has remained a family business, we often imagine Italian names.
+It is therefore a pleasure to be able to look at a company that is very much from our region, which continues to stand the test of time without aging...

 The history of Jules Tournier is closely linked to that of the French army.
-He began by manufacturing fabrics for Napoleonic officers, then dressed our soldiers of the First World War.
+He began by making fabrics for Napoleonic officers, then dressed our soldiers in the First World War.

 The factory notably produces the famous "horizon blue cloth", worn in the trenches.